-- their JWU student ID
+- · their JWU student ID

 - their university name tag or required uniform (academic or on-campus involvement/employment-based)

 - the "preferred name" field in Banner, which appears on

 - · ulearn discussion boards

 - uSucceed

 - jwuLink

 - GPS

-To request to add a Name in Use/preferred first name, you have the following options:
+To request to add a Name in Use/preferred first name and/or update pronouns, you have the following options:

-- Contact Student Academic Services (SAS) to have your name in use added to the "preferred name" field in Banner.
-This will automatically transfer to ulearn discussions, uSucceed, jwuLink, and GPS within 24 hours.
+- Complete the online General Name in Use Update form.
+This online form allows students to select one or multiple options to have their name updated in various university systems. - Contact Student Academic Services (SAS) to have your name in use added to the "preferred name" field in Banner.
+This will automatically transfer to ulearn discussions, uSucceed, jwuLink, and GPS.
 You may email (sas.pvd@jwu.edu) this request. - Update your JWU ID card and, when applicable, JWU name tag, with your Name in Use at no additional cost (there is a fee for lost IDs).
 Photo can but does not need to be updated for this request.
 Current ID must be turned in to receive an updated ID and avoid charge. - Providence Campus students: Speak with JWU ID Services (providenceids@jwu.edu) at the Student Services Center. - Charlotte Campus students: Speak with JWU Campus Safety & Security. - College of Professional Studies students: Contact the Bridge for Diversity, Equity & Social Justice (genderequity@jwu.edu) for assistance.